1. Blog

 Should I put my address on my resume?

 Thirty years ago, nobody would have ever asked whether you should put your address on your resume – of course you should!
-But also, 30 years ago nobody knew what email was.
+But also, 30 years ago email was nowhere near as ubiquitous as it is today.

-Today the question of whether to include an address on a resume remains a somewhat contentious issue.
-In this blog we’ll explore the pros and cons and see what conclusions can be reached so that you can make an informed decision.
+Today, the question of whether or not to include your address on your resume remains a somewhat contentious issue.
+In this blog we’ll explore the pros and cons so that you can make an informed decision.
 Here’s what we’ll discuss:

 • The purpose of an address on a resume